It is useful to analyse similar-looking English expressions in order to prevent or stop their confusion

 7. “Unbelievable” versus “Hard to Believe”

 It is not normally appropriate, when you wish to say merely that you do not believe something, to call it unbelievable.
 Suitable alternatives, such as hard to believe, are considered in detail in the Guinlist post 152.
-Agreeing and Disagreeing in a Formal Way.
+Agreeing and Disagreeing in Formal Contexts.

 Unbelievable usually expresses more than the simple fact that something is hard to believe, especially the idea of “very good”, “very bad” or “very surprising” (see 148.
 Some Important Prefix Types).
 It might be found with a word like outcome, hospitality, story, success or cruelty.
 An unbelievable story is thus not an untrue one but a very good or surprising one.